Los Angeles Federal Crimes Attorney

 - 6 criminal history categories.

-Criminal history is based on the extent of the defendant’s criminal record and how recent other crimes were committed.
+Criminal history is based on the extent of the defendant’s criminal record and how recently other crimes were committed.

-The Federal Sentencing Guidelines “table” will show a point where that offense level and criminal history intersect, and this will determine the range of penalties.
+The Federal Sentencing Guidelines “table” will show a point where a specific offense level and criminal history intersect, and this will determine the range of penalties.

-As an example, the highest level of criminal offense is assigned the highest number, therefore, first-degree, premeditated murder would have a base offense level of 43.
-This base level number will then have specific offense characteristics and adjustments subtracted from it, to reach a final offense level.
+For example, the highest level of criminal offense is assigned the highest number.
+Therefore, first-degree, premeditated murder would have a base offense level of 43.
+This base level number will then have specific offense characteristics and adjustments subtracted from it to reach a final offense level.

-Each offense carries a number of specific offense characteristics which can raise or lower the offense level, plus there are adjustments related to the offender’s role in the offense and victim-related adjustments which will increase or decrease the offense level.
+Each offense carries a number of specific offense characteristics that can raise or lower the offense level.
+Plus there are adjustments related to the offender’s role in the offense and victim-related adjustments which will increase or decrease the offense level.

 Acceptance of Responsibility

-The final step in arriving at an offense level under the Federal Sentencing Guidelines is the offender’s acceptance of responsibility.
-A judge may decrease the offense by two levels, if the offender truthfully admitted his or her role in the crime, pled guilty, or made restitution prior to a guilty verdict.
+The final step to determine an offense level under the Federal Sentencing Guidelines is the offender’s acceptance of responsibility.
+A judge may decrease the offense by two levels if the offender truthfully admitted their role in the crime, pled guilty, or made restitution prior to a guilty verdict.

-After determining the criminal offense level, the second element is the offender’s criminal record which is assigned to one of six criminal history categories (1 for those with the least serious criminal record or a first-time offender, all the way to 6 for those with a significant criminal history).
+After determining the criminal offense level, the second element is the offender’s criminal record, which is assigned to one of six criminal history categories—1 for those with the least serious criminal record or a first-time offender, up to 6 for those with a significant criminal history.

-As you can see, determining a federal sentence can be extremely complex, and best faced with an experienced attorney who can work from the beginning to potentially minimize that sentence, have the charges dismissed entirely, or litigate a “not guilty” verdict.
+As you can see, determining a federal sentence can be extremely complex and best calculated by an experienced attorney who can begin protecting your rights from the beginning to potentially minimize your sentence, have the charges dismissed entirely, or litigate a “not guilty” verdict.

 Some federal crimes are subject to mandatory minimum sentences.
 This means that a court must impose certain penalties when a defendant is convicted of one of these crimes.
 In 2020, about 25.% of all cases reported to the US Sentencing Commission were subject to a mandatory minimum punishment.
 Three-quarters of those crimes were drug-related.